tarekradi/Friendly-Voice/README.md

 ### 🎓 Interactive Onboarding
 - **Hole-Punch Tutorial**: A guided tour for first-time users that highlights key interface elements using a spotlight effect.
 - **Guided Path**: Steps users through building sentences, interacting with buttons, using folders, and accessing settings.
+- **Auto-Initialization**: On the very first launch, the app automatically extracts and loads a high-quality default vocabulary from a `vocab.fva.zip` asset, including custom pages and images.

 ### 🗣️ Bilingual Text-to-Speech (TTS)
 - **Dual Language Support**: Seamless switching between English (US) and Egyptian Arabic (ar-EG).